kart-projects/lang-graph-projects/README.md

 4. Create Edges
 5. Compile the Graph

-The above steps are explained with code blocks in steps.py within the src/python folder
+The above steps are explained within the code blocks in ./src/python/steps.py.